clearlinux/autospec/README.rst

   ``.spec``.
 This is also bumped and generated on existing and new packages, respectively.
 This results in less manual work via automatic management.

+license_skips
+  Each line in the file should be a full path, that path is prefixed into a tempfile directory + the package tarfile prefix.
+Requires using '*' to be effective (e.g. /tmp/*/pkgname-*/path/to/license).

+  Files paths can contain a single '*' per directory such that a line of ``/foo*/bar*`` is allowed but ``/foo*bar*`` is not.

 $package.license
   In certain cases, the package license may not be automatically discovered.
 In this instance, ``autospec`` will exit with an error.
 Update this file to